 The Law Office of Lori A. Goldstein LLC is proud to be listed on JJ’s List as a business committed to disability awareness in customer service and the workplace.

-Career Resource Center: I volunteer as a Board member for the Career Resource Center of Lake County (CRC), a non-profit re-employment service that has assisted more than 11,000 individuals in its 20+-year history.
+Career Resource Center: I volunteer as a Board member (and recently elected Secretary) for the Career Resource Center of Lake County (CRC), a non-profit re-employment service that has assisted more than 11,000 individuals in its 20+-year history.
 Supported by donors and volunteers, CRC empowers job seekers through education, training, and mentoring.
 Visit www.careerresourcecenter.org for details on membership, volunteer and donor opportunities.

 North Shore LAW is an association of highly experienced women lawyers with local practices serving clients throughout the Chicago area.
 Not a law firm, North Shore LAW is a network of legal professionals whose practices cover nearly all areas of law.
 We offer a free initial consultation in person or by phone.
 Visit us online at http://northshorelaw.org.